TG922/Contributing-to-open-source/README.md

 **6.** Sync your fork or local repository with the origin repository:

 - In your forked repository click on :point_right: Fetch upstream
-- Click :point_right: Fetch and merge
+- Then Click on :point_right: Fetch and merge